Anyway, act in the chat the same way as you'd act on the forum. General rules of thumb are:

 >Keep in mind that there's a difference between pointing out that someone's being dumb and pointing out that someone is being dumb while also signaling your own superiority and fishing for community approval.

 >Don't use slurs too much, even if you're using 'em in the 4chan sense.
 At best it will lead to misunderstandings.
 (Expect me to make fun of you if you start bitching about "political correctness" with a straight face)

->Not gonna say "no politics," but you should hedge away from it.
-No political memes, unless it's a straight up reaction image of a politician making a funny face (that means no Pinochet).
+>Soft politics ban.
+Not gonna kick people for posting anything that smells vaguely of culture wars, but you should hedge away from it.
+Definitely no political memes though, unless it's a straight up reaction image of a politician making a funny face (that means no Pinochet).
 International politics is probably your safest bet.

 >Obviously if you start talking about how Nanking or Srebrenica never happened, you're gonna get banned.